 2. Enter some extra information

-LinkedIn is a professional network, so make sure people can get a good idea of who you are when they view your profile.
+Since LinkedIn is a professional network, make sure people can get a good idea of who you are when they view your profile.

-- As you move through the sign up process, LinkedIn will offer you a choice of free and premium packages, aimed at jobseekers and businesses looking to achieve various goals.
+- As you move through the sign up process, you will be offered a choice of free and premium packages, aimed at jobseekers and businesses looking to achieve various goals.
 These start from around £35/month and may be worth considering in future - but get the basics right first.

 - Include a suitable, decent photograph of yourself where you look professional and recognisable.
 You can also upload a background photo.
 This will appear when people view your full profile.

 - Make sure you include a short summary of yourself.
-LinkedIn says that people who include a summary get up to ten times more views than people who don't.
+People who include a summary get up to ten times more views than people who don't.
 Provide concise information about your experience and skills, focusing on your professional achievements and objectives

 - Include as much detail about your experience as you can.
 Treat this like your CV - so be completely honest.

-- LinkedIn will provide a URL for your profile, but you can change it to one that's simpler to remember.
+- You will be provided with a URL for your profile, but you can change it to one that's simpler to remember.
 This makes it easier to share your LinkedIn contact details as part of an email signature, for example.

 When you first sign up to LinkedIn, the site will walk you through the main areas of your profile.
 If you have time, it's great to complete everything as you go.
 If not, you can always skip steps and go back to them later.